 It must be hard to work with your ex — that’s why you often see actors leave their TV series after a breakup with a co-star.
 Remember when Crystal Reed & Daniel Sharman both left Teen Wolf shortly after their real-life split?
 Or how about Torrey DeVitto‘s lack of return to The Vampire Diaries following her divorce from Paul Wesley?
 Oh, and let’s not forget about Nina Dobrev‘s exit from TVD.
 (She announced her departure three months after Ian Somerhalder‘s engagement to Nikki Reed made headlines.)

 There are some that manage to power through, though, in the name of professionalism; professional to the point that they’re even willing to pretend to marry their ex on the small screen.
 It’s rare, but it happens.
-Here are six such celebrity couples that put a ring on it on their respective television series after calling it quits in real life:
+Here are seven such celebrity couples that put a ring on it on their respective television series after calling it quits in real life:

 Nina Dobrev & Ian Somerhalder